omoreno24/NetworkVisualization-WEBGL/README.md

-# WEBGL Graph Visualization
+# WEBGL Network Graph Visualization
-graph visualization of a network trafic.
+Graph visualization of a network developed woth Three.js.

 Doesn't have a server for that reason a browser that allows fetching of local files is needed (ex:Firefox).